 My vent on common sense… Read More Common Sense

-Does an eye for an eye really make the world go blind?
+Eye for an Eye Does an eye for an eye make the world go blind?
 I question this after the recent deaths of Philando Castile, Alton Sterling, and five officers of the Dallas police force.
-In this case, I felt revenge wasn’t an appropriate response, it made race relations worse and muddled the message of the Black Lives… Read More Revenge
+In this case, I felt revenge wasn’t an appropriate response, it made race relations worse and muddled the message of… Read More Eye for an Eye: Revenge

-In the United States, there is a huge narrative that mental illness and mass shooting go hand in hand.
+Mental Illness and Mass Shooting In the United States, there is a vast narrative that mental illness and mass shooting go hand in hand.
 While it may be a factor for someone to go into a mass shooting, I don’t think it’s the main reason.
-Jonathan Metzl, a Professor of Sociology and Psychiatry at Vanderbilt University, points to studies in… Read More Is Mental Illness the Cause of Gun Violence?
+Jonathan Metzl, a Professor of Sociology and Psychiatry at Vanderbilt… Read More Is Mental Illness the Cause of Gun Violence?

+What Attracks Individuals to Terrorism?
 In light of the Paris Attacks and the San Bernardino mass shootings, I ask, “What attracts individuals to terrorism?”
 In the study, “The Mind of a Terrorist: A Review and Critique of Psychological Approaches,” Jeff Victoroff explores four psychoanalytic psychological theories to terrorist behavior.
-They are identity theory, narcissism theory, paranoia theory, and absolutist/totalist thinking.… Read More Mind of a Terrorist
+They are identity theory, narcissism theory,… Read More Mind of a Terrorist

 Dear Resentment, I do not like you.
 You hurt me physically and emotionally.
 You give me self-doubt and make imaginary enemies for me to fear.
 I am embarrassed by the destruction you caused for my heart and mind.
 You tricked me into thinking that something is going to be taken away from me if someone… Read More Shoo Shoo Resentment

-In my one of my past posts, I spoke about the negative effect that labels have on mental illness.
+The Effect of Labels, Roles, and Expectations In my one of my past posts, I spoke about the negative effect that labels have on mental illness.
 Let’s further the discussion, how much of an effect do labels, roles, and expectations have on people’s behavior?
-Philip Zimbardo, an American psychologist and professor, explored that particular situation in his famous Stanford Prison Experiment.
-The… Read More Who’s in Power, the Situation or You?
+Philip Zimbardo, an American psychologist, and professor explored that particular situation… Read More Who’s in Power, the Situation or You?